MetaMask/snaps/packages/snaps-cli/README.md

 Use Node.js `16.0.0` or later.
 We recommend [nvm](https://github.com/nvm-sh/nvm) for managing Node.js versions.

-Install a dev dependency in your snap project using `yarn` or `npm`:
+Install a dev dependency in your Snap project using `yarn` or `npm`:

 - `npm install --save-dev @metamask/snaps-cli`
 - `yarn add -D @metamask/snaps-cli`